Flat White vs Latte: One Drink, Two Names?

 I guess if I wanted to stir the pot I’d claim that a Kiwi living in Australia or an Australian living in New Zealand came up with the famed coffee drink!

-During the 1980s, cappuccinos were notoriously pillowy, Down Under.
+During the 1980s, cappuccinos were notoriously pillowy in coffee shops Down Under.
 Folks wanted something “flatter,” with more milk and fewer mountainous peaks of foam.

-Baristas in Australia and New Zealand began giving the people what they wanted: a small drink consisting of a double espresso, hot milk and a thin layer of milk foam on top.
+Baristas in Australia and New Zealand began giving the people what they wanted: a small drink consisting of a double espresso shot, hot milk and a thin layer of milk foam on top.

 Around ten years ago, the flat white began showing up on third wave menus around the world, quickly becoming a hipster favorite.